ktwe/ceph-backup/README.md

 Using `images = *` creates a backup of all images in the pool.

+### Skip existing backup
+Using `skip existing = yes` will skip all images where a backup directory exists on the backup destination.

 ## Restoring an incremental backup

 Restore the base export (full):